Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Introduction

 \subsection{Related Work}

-In this section, we introduce several existing benchmarks that can be used to optimize the penalized Huber regression objective.
-First, as the most common approach, composite gradient descent \cite[CGD or simply GD; e.g.,][]{nesterov2013gradient} can be employed.
-Indeed, this method has been featured in simulation studies in theoretical work on robust statistics \cite[e.g.,][]{loh2017statistical,loh2021scale}.
-On the $k^{\text{th}}$ iteration, the algorithm computes
+In this section, we introduce several existing benchmarks for optimizing the regularized Huber regression objective \eqref{e:adaptive_huber}.
+First, as the most common approach, composite gradient descent \cite[CGD; simply GD;][]{nesterov2013gradient} can be employed; this method has been featured in simulation studies in theoretical work on robust statistics \cite[e.g.,][]{loh2017statistical,loh2021scale}.
+At the $k^{\text{th}}$ iteration, the algorithm computes